Cuisine Fiend https://www.cuisinefiend.com

 METHOD

-2. If you can’t get the pistachio paste, use 100g raw shelled pistachio kernels and blitz them in a food processor or blender to a paste.
+3. If you can’t get pistachio paste, use 100 g raw shelled pistachio kernels and blitz them in a food processor or a mini blender to a paste.
 Stir in the melted butter, lemon juice, the remaining lemon zest and salt; set aside.

-3. Preheat the oven to 170C/325F/gas 3.
-Roll out the chilled dough to a disc slightly larger than a tart or flan tin 23cm in diameter and press it into the tin.
-Prick the bottom with a fork a few times, cover with a length of baking parchment and weigh the parchment with baking beans or small coins.
+4. Preheat the oven to 170C/325F/gas 3.
+Roll out the chilled dough to a disc slightly larger than a tart or flan tin 23 cm/9 inch in diameter and press it into the tin.
+Prick the bottom with a fork all over, cover with a length of baking parchment and weigh the parchment with baking beans or small coins.
 Bake for 15 minutes, remove the weights and the parchment and bake for further 5 minutes.
 Remove from the oven and place the tin on a wire rack.

-4. To make the filling, beat the whole eggs in a standing mixer with a balloon whisk or with a handheld mixer until they are almost tripled in volume; about 10 minutes.
+5. To make the filling, beat the whole eggs in a standing mixer with a balloon whisk attachment or with a handheld mixer until they almost triple in volume (about 10 minutes).
 Keep beating and gradually add the sugar in a slow stream.

-5. Fold in the pistachio paste with a spatula until combined.
-Sieve the flour and baking powder over the batter and fold it in.
-Fold in the chopped pistachios.
+6. Fold in the pistachio paste with a spatula until combined.
+Sift the flour and baking powder over the batter and fold it in, followed by the chopped pistachios.

-6. Pour the batter into the pastry shell, drop the cherries into the batter evenly (they will sink) and bake the tart for 30-35 minutes until the top is golden brown, risen and set.
-Cool completely on a wire rack; the filling will sink slightly as it cools.
+7. Pour the batter into the pastry shell, drop the cherries into the batter evenly (they will sink) and bake the tart for 30-35 minutes until the top is golden brown, risen and set.
+Cool completely on a wire rack: the filling will sink slightly as it cools.

 NEW recipe finder